Run Your RV Camper Off Of A Gas/Propane Generator

 Can I Run An Air Conditioner Off Of A 15A Household Outlet At Home?

-I don’t recommend doing so, since a standard 15A outlet can only handle up to 1875W, and air conditioners will use more than that to get started.
+I don’t recommend doing so, since a standard 15A outlet can only handle up to 1800W, and air conditioners will use more than that to get started.

-Let me know down below if you have any questions.
+Let me know down in the comment section if you have any questions.